guicostads/guicostads/README.md

  Hi, I’m @guicostads (Guilherme).
- I'm learning to code and aspire to be a front-end developer.
+ I'm learning to code and aspire to be a front-end dev.
  I’m currently learning the basics.
  You can reach me on guicost98@gmail.com